Microsoft/azure-docs.pt-pt/articles/load-balancer/load-balancer-ipv6-for-linux.md

 ## <a name="coreos"></a>CoreOS

-Imagens recentes de CoreOS no Azure tenham sido pré-configuradas com o DHCPv6.
-Não existem alterações adicionais são necessárias quando utiliza essas imagens.
-Se tiver uma VM com base numa imagem de CoreOS mais antiga ou personalizada, faça o seguinte:
+Recent CoreOS images in Azure have been pre-configured with DHCPv6.
+No additional changes are required when you use these images.
+If you have a VM based on an older or custom CoreOS image, do the following:

-1. Editar a */etc/systemd/network/10_dhcp.network* ficheiro:
+1. Edit the */etc/systemd/network/10_dhcp.network* file:

         [Match]
         eth0